subedi31/readme/README.md

 ## 34 RequiredProbes;
 The constraint file required_constraints.yaml requires Pods to have readiness and/or liveness probes.
 User may change the parameter in required_constraints.yaml file as per their requirements.
 ## 35 Seccomp:
 The constraint file seccomp_constraints.yaml controls the seccomp profile used by containers.
-Corresponds to the seccomp.security.alpha.kubernetes.io/allowedProfileNames annotation on a Pod.
+Corresponds to the seccomp.security.alpha.kubernetes.io/allowedProfileNames annotation.
 User may change the parameter in seccomp_constraints.yaml file as per their requirements.
 ## 36 SELinuxV2:
 The constraint file selinuxv2_constraints.yaml defines an allow-list of seLinuxOptions configurations for pod containers.
 User may change the parameter as per the their requirements.
 ## 37 StorageClass: